 Media: Media has a great opportunity to use cultural references and offers that increase engagement and conversion rates when geo-targeting.
 For example, share advertiser-specific offers or upcoming media opportunities that are location-specific.

-Remember that the key to geo-targeting is testing, so craft a compelling message for a specific location and then test it against other messages and offers.
-As you continue to test geo-targeted marketing messaging, you will gain a data-driven understanding about locations and what each audience prefers.
+Remember that the key to geo-targeting is A/B testing, so craft a compelling message for a specific location and then A/B test it against other messages and offers.
+As you continue to A/B test geo-targeted marketing messaging, you will gain a data-driven understanding about locations and what each audience prefers.
 Use this information to implement targeting campaigns that perform well with your audience and generate business results.